How to set up Claude Code and Codex CLI for iOS development

-Claude Code can build your iOS app.
-It calls xcodebuild, passes the scheme, picks a simulator, compiles.
+Claude Code or Codex can build your iOS app.
+They call xcodebuild, pass the scheme, pick a simulator, compile.
 On a good run, it works.

 Then it doesn’t. xcodebuild dumps 2,000 lines into one stream.
-Claude Code burns context looking for the error on line 847, misreads a linker error as a warning, retries with the wrong flag, grabs a simctl UDID that doesn’t exist on this machine.
+The agent burns context looking for the error on line 847, misreads a linker error as a warning, retries with the wrong flag, grabs a simctl UDID that doesn’t exist on this machine.
 Two bad iterations and you’re back in the terminal doing it yourself.

 The raw tools work often enough to be promising.
 They fail often enough to be unusable for autonomous work.